 Setting Up Your First Content Collection

-Let’s build a blog collection from scratch using the current Astro 5.0+ API.
+Let’s build a blog collection from scratch using the current Astro 6 build-collection API.

 Step 1: Create the Content Config